riddbron/isci-github-test/docs/ExecutiveSummary.md

 3. Municipalities are not legally required to create or implement climate action policies.
 This means that there is no guarantee a policy will be made or action will be taken.
 4. At the federal and provincial/territorial levels, there is a lack of accountability and progress checks to determine if new policies are meeting national goals.

 ### Conclusion
 Canada is dedicated to fighting climate change despite the lack of clarity and accountability surrounding climate policies.
-It is therefore crucial that Canadians and their government must work together to create effective policies that account for varying economic, sociopolitical, and cultural needs to and protect communities for the future.
-As policies are improved, more opportunities for citizens to be involved in the fight against climate change will arise beyond those already available.
+It is crucial that Canadians and their government work together to create effective policies and protect communities for the future.
+As policies are improved, more opportunities for Canadians to be involved in the fight against climate change will arise beyond those already available.

 ### Works cited:
 Advisory Council of Economic Growth, 2017.
 The Path to Prosperity: Resetting Canada’s Growth Trajectory.